jhumelsine/jhumelsine.github.io/_posts/2024-10-30-abstraction.md

 <img src="https://live.staticflickr.com/2152/2161518548_eb13cddfe5.jpg" alt="Decomposed Car" title="Image Source: https://giphy.com/gifs/PortAventuraWorld-rollercoaster-portaventura-shambhala-V8PO3o4IIPgCiIMnme" width = "35%" align="left" style="padding-right: 20px;">

-Real world concrete abstractions, such as cars, have multiple layers of abstractions as well.
-A car is comprised of systems, such as the engine, transmission, drive train, breaking system, electrical system, etc. These systems have their own components.
-Eventually the entire car decomposes to a set of parts.
-Real world abstractions deconstruct to their most basic parts.
+Real-world concrete abstractions, such as cars, have multiple layers of abstractions as well.
+A car is comprised of systems, such as the engine, transmission, drive train, braking system, electrical system, etc. These systems have their own components.
+Eventually the entire car decomposes itself to a set of parts.
+Real-world abstractions deconstruct themselves to their most basic parts.

 Wikipedia is different from cars.
 Follow the links of a Wikipedia page, and you end up at another Wikipedia page.
 No matter how many Wikipedia reference links you follow, you still end up at another Wikipedia page that mostly looks like the others.
 It’s a single topic page with words and links to other pages.